MarwanGalal746/D-Exam-with-Anti-Cheat-System-Backend/README.md

 ---
 ## Summary

 This application is designed for our D-Exam Application.
-It aims to have a reliable examintion system with a reliable anti-cheat system for both students and teachers to use.
+It aims to have an examintion system with a reliable anti-cheat system for both students and teachers to use.

 ## Tech Stack